-Asher represents individuals and businesses in Florida federal and state trial courts and courts of appeal.
+Asher represents individuals and businesses in federal trial and appellate courts in numerous U.S. jurisdictions and in all Florida state courts.
 With a focus on business, real estate and insurance litigation, Asher has also developed a diverse appellate practice and has represented appellate clients in federal appeals across the country.
 Asher works with clients to establish flexible and predictable fee arrangements that many clients prefer to a flat hourly rate.

 Recent Significant Matters

-Persuaded the U.S. Supreme Court to grant a petition for certiorari on behalf of American victims of Iran-sponsored terrorism and presented oral argument regarding the construction of provisions of the Foreign Sovereign Immunities Act.
-A Federalist Society podcast on the oral argument opined that "Mr. Perlin ... really did an excellent job arguing a tough case."
+Persuaded the U.S. Supreme Court to grant a petition for certiorari on behalf of American victims of Iran-sponsored terrorism, and presented oral argument in a case involving the construction of provisions of the Foreign Sovereign Immunities Act.
 Rubin v.
-Islamic Republic of Iran remains pending before the Supreme Court.
+Islamic Republic of Iran, 138 S. Ct.
+816 (2018).